-THE PENGUINS Adélies.
+IT'S A PENGUIN PARTY Adélies.
 Chinstraps.
 Gentoos.
 Emperor penguins wandering to the coast from their distant inland colony.
 King penguins in South Georgia.
 And macaroni penguins in the Falklands.
 These are the riveting, often raucous, denizens of the Southern Ocean.
 Meet and greet three to six of the world's penguin species.
-Visit their rookeries and observe all manner of fascinating behavior over the arc of our season there.
-From courting, nest-building, and feeding chicks, to porpoising, propelling themselves from the sea, squabbling and more, you will delight in their antics and marvel at their adaptation to life on the ice.
+Visit their rookeries and see all manner of fascinating behavior over the arc of our season there.
+Whether they're courting, nestbuilding and feeding chicks, "porpoising" (propelling themselves from the sea), or squabbling, you will delight in their antics and marvel at their adaptation to life on the ice.